BSc Agriculture Fees, Admission 2025, Syllabus, Top Colleges, Career Scope

 BSc Agriculture Syllabus 2025

-BSc Agriculture syllabus is divided into 8 semesters so that students can periodically complete this course.
-In the 1st year of BSc in Agriculture, students will learn the basics of plants, the economics of agriculture and humanity science.
+The BSc Agriculture syllabus is divided into 8 semesters so that students can periodically complete this course.
+In the 1st year of BSc in Agriculture, students will learn the basics of plants, the economics of agriculture, and the humanities.

 In the 2nd and 3rd year, they will cover topics such as core Agriculture and Farm Engineering, Entomology, and Microbiology.
-In the final year, they will get hands-on experience practically on-field through Agronomy and agricultural statistics.
+In the final year, they will get hands-on experience practically in the field through Agronomy and agricultural statistics.
 Candidates can check semester-wise BSc Agriculture course subjects that are usually taught in the table below:

 BSc Agriculture Subjects Semester I | |